sitonja/Interview-Challenge/README.md

 * Services -> Domain Models
 * Repositories -> Entities

-To make the mapper modular I added a separate `Mappers` classes that map the objects between different layers.
+To map the objects between different layers I added separate `Mappers` classes to make the mappings modular.

 I was thinking to use a package for dependency injection, but in the end, I choose to do it manually in `membership.routes.ts`.